Senegal entry requirements for United Kingdom passport holders

 British passport holders can visit Senegal for tourism or business stays up to 90 days without a visa.
 As of 2026, you only need a valid passport and a return ticket.
 This applies whether you fly into Blaise Diagne International Airport (DSS) in Dakar or cross a land border.

 Your passport needs to be valid for the entire time you plan to stay in Senegal.
-Airlines check this at check-in, so don't travel with a passport expiring before your return date.
+Airlines check this at check-in — if your passport expires before you leave, you'll be denied boarding.

 Required